What Work Items are visible on the Risksheet and understanding levels

-The Level 1 and Level 2 (or more) columns are connected to a single work item - by default Risk Item.
+The Level 1 and Level 2 (or more) columns are connected to a single work item, by default, the Risk Item.

-I.e. even though it looks like the Level 2 items are children of Level 1 items - because the table looks like Cause is a child of Failure Mode - in reality, this is achieved by merging the Level 1 columns.
-We will explain it more on the example bellow.
+Even though it looks like the Level 2 items are children of Level 1 items - because the table looks like Cause is a child of Failure Mode - in reality, this is achieved by merging the Level 1 columns.

 "levels": [